Occurrence reporting in the UK and the rest of Europe is

 Commission Implementing Regulation (EU) 2015/1018 lays down a list classifying occurrences in civil aviation to be mandatorily reported.

 This paper aims to explain the intended purpose of Regulation 376/2014 provisions and its implementing regulations, in accordance with the spirit of the agreement found between colegislators.
 It proposes, where relevant, possible means of compliance and examples of good practice, to contribute to a consistent implementation of Regulation 376/2014 and its implementing rules across the EU.

 Access the Guidance Material.

-Currently the reporting regulation does not apply in the UK to Annex II aircraft, although this may be reviewed in the future.
+For Annex II aircraft, reporting remains voluntary under the new regulations, although this may be reviewed in the future.

 Under the new regulation, occurrence information can only be used to maintain or improve aviation safety.
 This means that we can't release occurrence information to the general public or to the media, including in response to Freedom of Information Act (FOIA).

 If you need occurrence information for aviation safety you need to:

 For anything more detailed please compete form SRG1605.